bengyles/nft_demo/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npx hardhat test`

-Launches the test runner in the interactive watch mode.\
+Launches the automatic tests for the contracts, for now we only test the WODToken contract
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`